nordic-institute/X-Road/doc/kubernetes_security_guide.md

 cat /root/.kube/config
 ```

-## 4.2 Grant Cluster access to users
+## 4.2 Grant cluster access to users
-When you create an Amazon EKS cluster, the IAM entity user or role, such as a federated user that creates the cluster, is automatically granted system:masters permissions in the cluster's RBAC configuration in the control plane.
-This IAM entity does not appear in the ConfigMap, or any other visible configuration, so make sure to keep track of which IAM entity originally created the cluster.
-To grant additional AWS users or roles the ability to interact with your cluster, you must edit the aws-auth ConfigMap within Kubernetes.
+When we create an Amazon EKS cluster, the IAM user or role entity, such as a federated user that creates the cluster, is automatically granted system:masters permissions in the cluster's RBAC configuration on the control plane.
+This IAM entity does not appear in the ConfigMap or any other visible configuration, so make sure to keep track of which IAM entity originally created the cluster.
+To grant additional AWS users or roles the ability to interact with your cluster, we must edit the aws-auth ConfigMap within Kubernetes.
+Below are the steps to add IAM users or roles to your cluster:

-- Check to see if you have already applied the "aws-auth" ConfigMap:
+- Check if you have already applied the 'aws-auth' ConfigMap:
 ```
 kubectl describe configmap -n kube-system aws-auth
 ```